warmist/scripts/docs/quickfort.rst

     :summary: Apply pre-designed blueprints to your fort.
     :tags: fort design productivity buildings map stockpiles

-Quickfort reads blueprint files stored in the ``blueprints`` subfolder under the main DF game folder and applies the blueprint of your choice to the game map.
+Quickfort reads stored blueprint files and applies them to the game map.
 You can apply blueprints that designate digging, build buildings, place stockpiles, mark zones, and/or configure settings.
 If you find yourself spending time doing similar or repetitive things in your forts, this tool can be an